Guest post by Chris Johnstone, positive psychologist, author and key note speaker at recent Building Wellbeing Together Weekend.

 Years ago I trained as a medical practitioner.
 These days, I prefer to think of myself as a wellbeing practitioner.
 I see this role as exciting, inviting and life-enhancing.
 The shifts I’ve made in my transition from medicine reflect a deeper perspective change relevant not only to health-care but also to life in general.
-On September 23rd, I’m going to be talking more about these shifts at the upcoming Building Wellbeing Together Weekend.
-As a way of beginning a conversation, I’d like to introduce the first two shifts here.

 The first shift is in our direction of gaze...

 When I was a GP, the question I’d ask more than any other is, ‘what’s the problem?’
 My training was to focus on the sick part of someone, give it a name and prescribe a treatment.
 While that can be very helpful, a talk I went to as a medical student decades ago switched me on to a more engaging track.
 The talk was by holistic medicine pioneer, Professor Patrick Pietroni.
 He taught me about a picture that has become one of my most valued wellbeing tools.
 Being well and healthy, he said, is a bit like rowing a boat.
 Illness, or other kinds of problems, can thought of as crashing into a rock.

 Most approaches to tackling difficulties tend to focus on the rock.
 Healthcare professionals are like geologists who know lots about rocks you might hit.
 But the problem, or rock, is only half the story.
 The water level, said Patrick, represents our background level of wellbeing.
 When we’re feeling good in ourselves, with our emotional reserves at a higher level, we may float over rocks that on a bad day we’d hit.
 When we’re feeling depleted, our water levels low, we’re more likely to crash.